 Here’s a gift that will make them appreciate how easy it is to just go to the store and buy a bottle of wine.
 But before that appreciation has fully cultivated, they’ll spend countless hours trying to perfect their own special blend with this wine making kit.
 It’s a pretty simple process at its core, after all, prisoners make wine in the toilets, but a tough one to master.
 At the very least, we’re positive that they will not make the worst wine on Earth with this thing, but we would taste with caution.

 Nothing makes a home feel unique like incorporating art into its basic function.
 Modernism is all about austerity and total lack of decoration, and these light switch covers are like a stick in the eye of that architectural philosophy.
-If you know a steampunk fan who’s moving into a new house, they’ll go ape over these.
+If you know a steampunk fan who’s decorating their house, they’ll go ape over these.
 You don’t have to understand.
 Just trust us.

 It’s been said that there are no straight lines or sharp corners in nature.
 And while it came from the mouth of a very smart man, it’s actually kind of a dumb thing to say, and not true at all.
 But we’re sure he had a point.
 These hexagonal planters are further proof that straight lines and nature go hand in hand like…well, like two hands.